-The District produced approximately 1.6 million mosquitofish (Gambusia affinis) and distributed 112,383 in Contra Costa County in 2015.
-In addition to rearing mosquitofish, the District is currently working with two California native fish: the California roach (Lavinia symmetricus) and the Sacramento Hitch (Lavinia exilicauda exilicauda).
+The District produced approximately 1.8 million mosquitofish (Gambusia affinis) and distributed 122,380 in Contra Costa County in 2016.

+In addition to rearing mosquitofish, the fish biologist continues to work with California native fish species for use in mosquito control: the California roach (Lavinia symmetricus) and the Sacramento hitch (Lavinia exilicauda exilicauda).
+He also works with the California Department of Fish & Wildlife and East Bay Regional Parks to assist in the preservation of a unique genetic strain of Sacramento perch from Jewel Lake in Tilden Park.